Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Introduction

+Specific theoretical models, including neutral or doubly charged Higgs boson in a type-II hybrid seesaw~\cite{BhupalDev:2018vpr,Han:2021nod}, axion-like particles (ALPs)~\cite{Calibbi:2024rcm}, and flavored gauge bosons such as $Z'$~\cite{Foldenauer:2016rpi,Kriewald:2022erk,Liu:2024gui,Ding:2024zaj}, predict muonium-to-antimuonium conversion at the tree level.
+Additionally, heavy neutral leptons, such as Majorana neutrinos, can induce this conversion at the one-loop level~\cite{Abada:2018nio,Zhang:2022cyr,Chen:2022gmk,Kriewald:2024zou}.
+A comprehensive theoretical study has provided a complete list of models allow for this conversion process~\cite{Fukuyama:2021iyw}.
+In many of these models, searches for muonium-to-antimuonium conversion can complement high-energy collider experiments as well as other low-energy experiments such as the muon $g-2$.
+Along with all these experimental efforts, we can further constrain these models and reveal the mystery of many BSM phenomena including neutrino masses, matter-antimatter asymmetry, and dark matter.

-In addition to the $\mmu$-to-$\ammu$ process, the flavor violating muonium decay is also of interest.
-In 1959, C. M. York et al. measured the upper limit of the reaction rate for free muon-electron annihilation ($\mu^+e^-\to\gamma\gamma$) in a copper target~\cite{PhysRevLett.3.288,PhysRevLett.4.320}.
+In addition to the $\mmu$-to-$\ammu$ conversion process, the flavor violating muonium decay is also of interest.
+In 1959, C. M. York et al. measured the upper limit of the reaction rate for muon-electron annihilation ($\mu^+e^-\to\gamma\gamma$) in a copper target~\cite{PhysRevLett.3.288}.
 Since then, no other analogous experimental results have been published.
-Muonium cLFV decays such as double-radiative decay ($\mathrm{M}\to\gamma\gamma$), pair-final-state decay ($\mathrm{M}\to e^+e^-$), and invisible decay ($\mmu\to invisible$) have not yet been constrained by any experiment.
+Besides, other Muonium cLFV decays such as pair-final-state decay ($\mathrm{M}\to e^+e^-$) and invisible decay ($\mmu\to invisible$) have not yet been constrained by any experiment.
 A search for these muonium rare decay modes will complement other existing muon cLFV experiments to provide more evidence for possible new physics~\cite{PhysRev.126.375,Li:1988xb,Czarnecki:1999yj,Eeg:2001cca,Cvetic:2006yg,Gninenko:2012nt,Shkerin:2013pia,Conlin:2022sga}.
-Current upper limits of similar processes such as $\mu\to e^+\gamma\gamma$ ($\mathcal{BR}<7.2\times 10^{-11}$) and $\mu\to e^+e^-e^+$ ($\mathcal{BR}<1.0\times 10^{-12}$) are respectively reported by the Crystal Box~\cite{Bolton:1988af} and the SINDRUM~\cite{SINDRUM:1987nra}.
-The Mu3e experiment is proposed to constrain the limit of the later process to $10^{-16}$ level~\cite{Berger:2014vba}.
-However, the result of $\mu\to e^+\gamma\gamma$ also remains unchallenged since the 1980s.
+Current upper limits of similar processes such as $\mu^+\to e^+\gamma\gamma$ ($\mathcal{BR}<7.2\times 10^{-11}$) and $\mu^+\to e^+e^-e^+$ ($\mathcal{BR}<1.0\times 10^{-12}$) are respectively reported by the Crystal Box~\cite{Bolton:1988af} and the SINDRUM~\cite{SINDRUM:1987nra}.
+The Mu3e experiment is proposed to constrain the limit of the latter process to the level of $10^{-16}$ ~\cite{Mu3e:2020gyw}.
+However, no experimental search plan for $\mu^+ \to e^+ \gamma \gamma$ has been reported since the 1980s.